Meropis (Greek poem)

-Meropis (ΜΕΡΟΠΙΣ) is an Ancient Greek epic poem of unknown authorship, known only from fragments and references.
+Meropis (ΜΕΡΟΠΙΣ) is an Ancient Greek epic poem of unknown authorship from c. sixth century BC, known only from fragments and references.
 The fragments describe Heracles among the Meropes, a battle with the giant Asteron, and how the goddess Athena intervenes to aid Hercules.
 The use of ambrosia in this poem recalls a similar episode in the Odyssey.
 The episode in which Athena skins Asteron evokes the analogous episode involving Pallas, as described by Pseudo-Apollodorus.

 Synopsis

 The fragments describe Heracles among the Meropes; arrows repeatedly fail to wound a giant named Asteron.
 Athena descends from the clouds, strips Asteron's hide, and sprinkles it with ambrosia, apparently preparing it for further use.